COVID-19 Information and Resources

 • Job loss and Unemployment

-— Minnesota Unemployment Insurance: Click HERE to learn more about new, expanded COVID-19 Unemployment Benefits available for payroll employees and for those who do not typically qualify such as independent contractors and self-employed people.
+— Minnesota Unemployment Insurance: Click HERE to learn more about new, expanded Unemployment Benefits available for payroll employees and for those who do not typically qualify such as independent contractors and self-employed people.

 — Visit the Department of Employment & Economic Assistance website for resources for workers and for businesses.